AlibabaCloudDocs/hologram/intl.en-US/User Authorization/RAM authorization mode.md

 -   Log on to Hologres by using role-based SSO.

     You can also log on to Alibaba Cloud and have access to Hologres by using role-based SSO.
 For more information, see [Access Alibaba Cloud by using the console](/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.mdsection_hv1_3yr_bhb) and [Access Alibaba Cloud by using a program](/intl.en-US/SSO Management/Role-based SSO/Overview of role-based SSO.mdsection_rxk_lyr_bhb).
 In this case, the RAM role becomes a member of a Hologres instance.
-The user who assumes this RAM role has the same permissions as an Alibaba Cloud account or a RAM user.
+The user that assumes this RAM role has the same permissions as an Alibaba Cloud account or a RAM user.
 For information about RAM roles, see [RAM role overview](/intl.en-US/RAM Role Management/RAM role overview.md).

-In Hologres, RAM roles have equal status as Alibaba Cloud accounts and RAM users.
+In Hologres, RAM roles have equal status with Alibaba Cloud accounts and RAM users.
 Therefore, in Hologres, a RAM role is regarded as an ordinary available account.
 For each RAM role, the superuser must grant permissions, such as the SELECT, INSERT, and UPDATE permissions, to the RAM role, not the Alibaba Cloud account or RAM user that assumes the role.
 After that, the RAM role can use Hologres based on the granted permissions.

 ## Introduction to role-based SSO

 The access to Hologres by using role-based SSO is implemented based on Security Token Service \(STS\) that is provided by Alibaba Cloud.
 STS is a cloud service that provides short-term access control for Alibaba Cloud accounts or RAM users.
-You can use STS to issue an access credential with a custom validity period and access permissions to a user who is managed by your on-premises account system.
+You can use STS to issue an access credential with a custom validity period and access permissions to a user that is managed by your on-premises account system.
 A user can use an STS short-term access credential to directly connect to Hologres and use authorized resources.

 STS tokens provide the following benefits:

 -   STS tokens reduce the risk of disclosing the AccessKey ID and AccessKey secret of your Alibaba Cloud account.
-You only need to generate a temporary access credential for users to use.
+You need only to generate a temporary access credential for users to use.
 -   STS tokens allow you to flexibly control access to resources and impose time limits.
 Therefore, you do not need to manually revoke permissions.
 A temporary access credential automatically becomes invalid upon expiration.

 To create a RAM role and authorize the role to access Hologres, perform the following steps: